 It’s the Deep South’s Oldest Rivalry, maybe you’ve heard.
 Auburn won the first game in 1892.
 We should have won the game in 1992.
 We didn’t.
 Dad and I stood there a long time waiting for the refs to come back out on the field and reimburse us for the miracle they stole, and let us win it.
 They didn’t.
-(Can’t see the video?
-Try here.)
+Here’s the video.
+My feelings are laid bare below.
+And you can hear how the players felt about it here.

 Nineteen seconds.
 Georgia 14, Auburn 10.
 Auburn’s about to score the winning touchdown.
 We’re on their two.
 There was a fumble, sure, but we recovered.
 We didn’t have any timeouts.
 But we did have plenty of time for another play.
 That is, we would have had time for another play had the damn Georgia players not just sat there, sat there, sat there.